 Wake Forest Middle East and South Asia Studies

 Silk Roads Winston-Salem advances our understanding of global cross-cultural exchange as it relates to the historic Silk Roads through a program of themed events at Wake Forest University.
 Silk Roads Winston-Salem brings together contributions from across academic disciplines to hold a variety of lectures, panels, workshops, performances, and exhibitions from spring 2017 through spring 2019.
 These events will culminate in an interdisciplinary symposium March 28-30, 2019.
-Symposium proposal submissions are due no later than October 15, 2017.
-Please submit all proposals through the online portal here.

 In addition to advancing our knowledge of the Silk Roads, the symposium will contribute to the cultural, artistic, and intellectual life of Winston-Salem and the Piedmont community.
 Wake Forest University will host scholars, artists, writers, and performers from around the world.
 Most events are open to the public to showcase the cultural legacy of the Silks Roads.
 In the spirit of the ancient Silk Roads, these opportunities will be made more accessible—more connected—through collaboration with community partners.